-The family/emergency nurse practitioner specialty is offered in a modified block format which includes: (1) visits to campus 3-4 times per semester for 2-5 days, (2) on-line conferencing, and (3) distributed learning methods allowing for continued faculty contact between sessions.
+The Emergency Nurse Practitioner specialty is offered in a modified block format which includes: (1) visits to campus 3-4 times per semester for 2-5 days, (2) on-line conferencing, and (3) distributed learning methods allowing for continued faculty contact between sessions.
 Clinical placements can be arranged in the student's "home" area provided a suitable agency and preceptor are available.
 Sites and preceptors are subject to VUSN faculty approval.

-Graduates are eligible to take the Family Nurse Practitioner Certification examination offered through the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners Certification Board.

-This program also satisfies eligibility criteria for the Emergency Nurse Practitioner certification (ENP-C) exam offered by the American Academy of Nurse Practitioners Certification Board.
+This program satisfies eligibility criteria for the Emergency Nurse Practitioner certification (ENP-C) exam as well as the Family Nurse Practitioner (FNP) certification examination offered by the American Academy of Nurse Practitioners Certification Board.